Public Outreach Sample Clauses

 Public Outreach.
 At the request of a Partner, Operator may have a designated representative attend Partner-led public events and meetings as decided at the sole discretion of Operator.

 Public Outreach.
-The primary purpose of the public involvement program is to facilitate attaining the project objectives and to make informed decisions that consider and reflect the needs and opportunities of the communities that the Project is designed to serve.
-The objectives of the public involvement program are to: • Engage the public in meaningful dialogue about the project. • Provide the public with accurate and timely information about the Project. • Solicit and address issues, concerns, and opportunities.
+The objectives of the public involvement program are to: • Provide the public with accurate and timely information about the Project. • Solicit and address issues, concerns, and opportunities.

 Public Outreach.
 Develop and implement a public outreach effort specifically addressing Pacific Lamprey conservation, biology, unique life history, habitat needs, cultural importance, and interface with salmonid restoration activities.